Edi Rama: Domestic policy

 Drug trafficking has grown considerably, accounting for nearly a third of GDP in 2017.
 According to estimates by Italian customs, 753,000 cannabis plants were destroyed in 2016, compared to 46,000 in 2014.
 Such destruction would have affected only 10 percent of the cultivated area.
-The Minister of the Interior, Saimir Tahiri (in office from 2013 to 2017), has himself been blamed for his involvement in this traffic.
+The Minister of the Interior, Saimir Tahiri (in office from 2013 to 2017), has himself been blamed (and sentenced) for his involvement in this traffic.
 In 2018, Rama adopted a law, welcomed by the European Union, providing for competition between universities and their openness to the market.
 Increases in tuition fees have caused discontent among students.

 Albanian earthquake

 On 26 November 2019, an earthquake struck Albania and parliament granted Rama state of emergency powers to deal with the aftermath.
 Rama visited the earthquake epicentre to see the situation and damage, whereas political rivalries between him, Meta, and Basha were sidelined as they became involved in relief efforts.
 On 30 November Rama ended the search and rescue operation and the next day he attended the first funeral for the deceased.

 Rama reconfigured the state budget for 2020 to manage the post-earthquake situation to provide funds for the construction of homes.
 Rama called for additional expert assistance and monetary aid geared toward recovery from the international community stating that Albania lacks the capacity "to do this (reconstruction) alone."

 In mid-December, Rama was criticised by NGOs, human rights organisations, and parts of the media of misusing the situation to pass controversial legislation after he sought a three-month extension for his state of emergency powers from parliament.
 Rama tasked a group of fundraisers to manage the donations from the Albanian diaspora and to provide oversight for their usage.
 Rama contacted and held discussions with some influential world leaders and countries asking for assistance and the creation of an international donors conference.
 On 8 December, Rama was present at a Turkish donors conference for Albania that was organised and attended by President Erdogan.
 In January 2020, Rama publicised preliminary figures on damage caused by the earthquake that totaled more than €1 billion.